siv2r/bip-frost-signing/README.md

 ## Changelog

+- *0.9.1* (2026-08-19): State in the *Session Context* that the signers form a set whose order carries no meaning, and shorten the footnote on sorting the identifiers accordingly.
 - *0.9.0* (2026-08-18): Introduces the following changes:
   - Introduce the *Threshold Info* data structure, holding the public key material that a key generation protocol produces, and *ValidateThresholdInfo* to check it.
   - Remove *SignersContext* and *ValidateSignersCtx*, folding their checks into *GetSessionValues*, their fields into *SessionContext*, and passing those fields directly to *PartialSigVerify* and *DeterministicSign*.